Blog/Comparison

 This is where the two apps diverge significantly.

 Incredible includes a full strength training tracker — exercise library, set-by-set logging from your Apple Watch, and reusable templates.
-The volume, weight, and muscle group data from your lifts feeds directly into your readiness and fitness calculations.
+Logged lifts feed recorded workout load and Fitness while appearing in the app's daily training context.

 Athlytic does not track strength training.
 If you log a lifting session, it captures the heart rate data but has no visibility into what exercises you did, how much weight you moved, or which muscles are fatigued.